Gum Disease – The Basics Explained

 Gum disease is preventable even in the 20% of susceptible, or high risk patients.
 However, to successfully prevent the disease, immaculate plaque control is necessary otherwise the plaque-produced toxic waste products will set off the inflammatory process and bone destruction will continue.

 It is therefore essential that patients who have been identified as high risk patients with an increased susceptibility to gum disease are treated correctly and taught about the disease and exactly what they must achieve to control the disease.
 Knowledge of gum disease and its prevention is very important to enable patients to understand exactly what they have to do and how they can achieve their goals.
+It is pertinent to note here that the FDI World Dental Federation has a dedicated project – the Global Periodontal Health Project (GPHP) – the sole aim of which is to raise awareness of periodontal diseases among the public, oral health and other health professionals, educators, policymakers etc.

 Average cleaning will not have any effect on gum disease.